SamaMus/Assignment2_Web/README.md

 3. **Open file in Visual Studio:**

-4. **To run the project use these commands**
+4. **To run the project use these commands** npm install -g http-server http-server
+5. **Another Option to run**
+      in visual studio on the bottom there is "Go Live" button, by clicking that you can see the website

 ## Structure of Folder
 - **index.html:** Main HTML file for the product   page.